 Overview

-Once Bladed has been installed and access to the license has been set up, it is recommended that you follow the steps below to help verify that the Bladed GUI can be used to open projects, run simulations, and view results as expected.
+Once Bladed 4 has been installed and access to the licence has been set up, it is recommended that you follow the steps below to help verify that the Bladed 4 GUI can be used to open projects, run simulations, and view results as expected.

 If any error messages or unexpected screens are shown (that are not mentioned below), please contact us with details of the issue (e.g. screenshots, steps to reproduce the issue, etc.).

-If the GUI opens successfully - without any error messages being shown - it is likely that your Bladed installation and license configuration is correct.
+If the GUI opens successfully - without any error messages being shown - it is likely that your Bladed 4 installation and licence configuration is correct.
 Continue to the Running simulations section below.

 Some of the common error messages and issues which may occur at this point are: